robzolkos/lexxy/README.md

 A modern rich text editor for Rails.

 > [!IMPORTANT]
-> This is an early beta that hasn't been battle-tested yet.
+> This is an early beta.
+It hasn't been battle-tested yet.
 Please try it out and report any issues you find.

 ## Installation